LArSoft/larsoft.github.io/LArSoftWiki/Creating_GDML.md

 # Creating GDML

-This material is under development.
+This material is not being used as far as we can tell.
+If that isn't true, please contact a member of the LArSoft or SciSoft team.

 For background information on LArSoft geometry, please go to: [larsoft.org geometry page](https://larsoft.org/larsoft_geometry_v10_plus/) and to the
 [Wiki page LArSoft V10+ Geometry System](https://larsoft.github.io/LArSoftWiki/LArSoft_V10+_Geometry_System.html)